 The cost of hiring an employee isn’t just about the salary and benefits your company offers.
 And it goes beyond the budget you devote to advertising available positions, attending job fairs and other recruiting events, or even investing in technology to help manage your hiring process.
 The cost of hiring includes all the time that you and your staff must spend on the process — as well as any lost productivity the business experiences while a position remains open.

 However, you can reduce your time commitment, and your hiring costs, by improving your approach to key steps in the recruiting process.
 Here are some tips for increasing efficiency to save you time, stress and money.

-1. Writing accurate job descriptions
+1. Write accurate job descriptions

 Recruiting talented people is always an investment, but it can deliver a high return, especially if you’re efficient in your hiring process.
-You can reduce the cost of hiring an employee by using the tips above to attract, evaluate and onboard talented professionals who will be an asset to your organization.
+You can reduce the cost of hiring employees by using the tips above to attract, evaluate and onboard talented professionals who will be an asset to your organization.